Funding

 The Moray Local Action Fund is supported by a Scottish Government grant for community led local development in Moray.

 The fund is intended to enable community led activity focusing on our main aim of supporting a just transition to a Wellbeing Economy working for people, places and planet, as set out in our Community Led Vision for Moray.
+We welcome proposals from community groups and organisations across Moray that will deliver meaningful local impact and support long-term community resilience.
+We encourage applicants to review the Community Led Vision for Moray and consider how your project responds to local priorities and opportunities.

 A Wellbeing Economy is an economy designed to serve people and planet, not the other way around.
 In a Wellbeing Economy, the rules, norms and incentives are set up to deliver quality of life and flourishing for all people, in harmony with our environment, by default.
 (Source: weall.org.)